accellera-official/systemc.org/docs/downloads.md

 # SystemC Downloads

-THis page lists the most recent versions of the SystemC standards and implementations.
+This page lists the most recent versions of the SystemC standards and implementations.
 Older versions can be found on the [Accellera SystemC download page](https://www.accellera.org/downloads/standards/systemc).

 ## Language Reference Manuals